-- (f) To direct water away from buildings in order to especially prevent basement flooding and damage to the foundation drain. - (g) To prevent standing water and soil saturation detrimental to buildings, driveways, walkways, landscaped areas and other use of the lot.
+- (f) To direct water away from buildings in order to especially prevent basement flooding and damage to the foundation drain. - (g) To prevent standing water and soil saturation detrimental to buildings, driveways, walkways, landscaped areas and other use of the lot within the developed area.